JorgeGalingP/DAW-2017/API.md

 * Delete one order in checkout by id: https://localhost:8443/api/purchaseOrder/id
 * Delete one order in checkout by code: https://localhost:8443/api/purchaseOrder/code
 ## Examples
-* For example you can user https://localhost:8443/api/resources/articulo/23 to get the resource with id number 23 and the output in J format is
+* For example you can user https://localhost:8443/api/resources/articulo/23 to get the resource with id number 23 and the output in JSON format is
 ```
 {
   "id": 23,